makuk/WOF/README.md

 # WOF
-English recommended.
+Use English for commits.
+Korean allowed for issues and pull request desc.
-For bugs and script errors, use Issue first.
+For bugs and script errors, make an issue first.